 To find available items in your library to request, click this tip Here.

-The Dare County Library locations are closed to the public and also remote book drops until further notice.
+The Dare County Library locations are closed to the public until further notice.

 Following CDC guidance, items that are returned must be handled carefully, since COVID-19 may live on plastic for up to 72 hours.
-A majority of our books are covered in mylar jackets.
+A majority of our books are covered in mylar jackets, as well as plastic DVD and Book on CD cases.
+Therefore, even if you return an item in a book drop, they may still remain on your library account for several days before they are checked in by library staff.

 If you have any questions, you can call the library during weekday hours.
-Thank you and we look forward to seeing you all in person when this is all over!
+Thank you and we look forward to seeing you all in person again!

-To learn more about our digital offerings such as eBooks, eAudiobooks, Digital Magazines, and non-credit online courses that you can get from home 24/7 using your internet device, please visit www.darenc.com/VirtualLibrary
+To learn more about our digital offerings such as eBooks, eAudiobooks, Digital Magazines, and non-credit online courses that you can get from home 24/7 using your internet device, please visit darenc.com/VirtualLibrary

 In addition, under our Regional library homepage WebLinks you will find a wide variety of recommended websites available free.
 WebLinks Categories are arranged alphabetically.
 For example, under Kids’ Space, there are links to Khan Academy, Scholastic Learn at Home, Cool Math 4 Kids and many others.
 Other WebLinks categories that may be of interest include eResources (that includes Project Gutenberg eBooks), Education, Parents Corner and Teen Space.
 Visit www.youseemore.com/EARL/readyref.asp